gramey02/BMI206_IndProject/README.md

 ## .mat files
   - Ecoli_FBA.m - Script to run Flux balance analysis (FBA) to determine essential reactions
   - Ecoli_cascadeNums.m - Script to run the cascade algorithm on each node
-  - cascade.m - algorithm to calculate cascade number for a node
+  - cascade.m - algorithm to calculate cascade number for a node (from Kim et al., 2019)
-  - in_degrees.m - algorithm to calculate in-degree for each node
+  - in_degrees.m - algorithm to calculate in-degree for each node (from Kim et al., 2019)

 ## .py files
 Please see the "compute graph metrics" file and the corresponding function scripts in "lib.py" of the code folder of the github site: https://github.com/eelxela/bmi206-project.
 These were scripts written during the group analysis project that I ran in order to calculate all graph centrality metrics (excluding cascade number).